To conclude Movember, we’re talking about the most common sexual problem amongst men – erectile dysfunction.

 There are a number of things you can do to be proactive in preventing ED, including the following:

-Quit smoking if you smoke, as smoking is associated with heart and blood vessel disease, which can lead to ED.
+Quitting smoking if you smoke, as smoking is associated with heart and blood vessel disease, which can lead to ED.

 Eating a healthy diet can help maintain a healthy weight and manage blood pressure and diabetes.
 This includes avoiding excessive alcohol consumption.